 I met a living legend, Col Arnold Gabriel.
-In World War II, he served as a combat machine gunner with the United States Army's famed 29th Infantry Division in Europe.
-He landed with the 29th on D-Day, June 6, 1944, and for his service on and after D-Day in Europe he received two Bronze Star medals, the Combat Infantry Badge, and the French Croix de Guerre.
+In World War II, he served as a combat machine gunner with the United States Army’s famed 29th Infantry Division in Europe.
+For his service in Europe he received two Bronze Star medals, the Combat Infantry Badge, and the French Croix de Guerre.
 Col Gabriel was the Commander and Conductor from the United States Air Force Band, United States Symphony Orchestra, and Singing Sergeants from 1964 to 1985.
 In 1990 he was named the first Conductor Emeritus of the United States Air Force Band.
 Col Gabriel was one of the conductors for the event.
 When I introduced myself as a former Warrant Officer Bandmaster in the Royal Marines his eyes lit up and he immediately asked if I knew Vivian Dunn who he spoke fondly of.
 Lt Col Sir Francis Vivian Dunn KCV was the Principal Director of Music of the Royal Marines from 1953 to 1968.
 He was the first British Armed Forces musician to be knighted.

 The whole trip was a complete success, our boys were never in any doubt as to why we were there; to remember and celebrate the lives of those who gave so much in order for us to live the lives that we do today.
 We certainly adopted a ‘work hard – play hard’ attitude but never far from our minds was ‘The Greatest Generation’.
 This was the theme for the concert and also the title of a new work by Robert Smith, specially commissioned for the 75th anniversary Mass Band event.”